 Volunteering

-Each year, the Trust provides financial support for apprentices from our internal and external apprenticeship scheme to undertake much needed volunteering activity in our local community.
+Each year, the Trust provides financial support for apprentices from our internal and external apprenticeship scheme to undertake one week of much needed volunteering activity in our local community.

 Funded by the Toyota Manufacturing UK Charitable Trust, the volunteering projects form part of the company’s commitment to supporting the local community, whilst aiming to further develop the apprentices’ interpersonal skills in teamwork and leadership.